 What can you expect to study in med school?
-Your coursework will probably include the following but may differ depending on whether you attend an allopathic or osteopathic program:
+Your coursework will probably include the following, but may differ depending on whether you attend an allopathic or osteopathic program:

-- Biomedical Building Blocks
+- Biomedical building blocks

-- Integrated Pathophysiology
+- Integrated pathophysiology

-- Human Gross and Developmental Anatomy
+- Human gross and developmental anatomy

-- Medical Genetics
+- Medical genetics

-- Histology and Embryology
+- Histology and embryology

-- Human Nutrition
+- Human nutrition

-- Principals of Medicine
+- Principals of medicine

-- Principals of Surgery
+- Principals of surgery

 Getting Into Medical School

 The article also states that many applicants to osteopathic medical programs are non-traditional students who are older (25% of admitted students are age 26 or older).
 They come from a variety of career backgrounds.

-Allopathic (MD) programs are also extremely competitive and selective.
-Like DO programs, they look for students who have performed well academically.
+Allopathic (M.D.) programs also are extremely competitive and selective.
+Like D.O. programs, they look for students who have performed well academically.
 They prefer applicants with excellent communication skills and who have demonstrated leadership qualities.

-After completing your medical education, you will have to become licensed to practice medicine in the state in which you want to work.
+After completing your medical education, you will have to become licensed to practice medicine in the state in which you work.
 All 50 states in the United States, as well as the District of Columbia, have state medical licensing boards that are responsible for licensing doctors.

 In addition to getting a state license, many doctors choose to become board certified in a medical specialty.
 Each of the member boards of the American Board of Medical Specialties grants certification which must be renewed every several years.
 Initial certification requires completion of medical school and graduate medical education, and passing a written or oral exam in that area of specialization.

-04How to Get Your First Job as a Doctor
+How to Get Your First Job

 Preparing to become a doctor takes a lot of effort, not to mention money: four years of college, four years of medical school, and three to eight years of post-graduate medical education.
 After all that, there's an exam to pass.

-- "Adheres to the highest standards of medical practice, ethics, and professionalism at all times
+- Adheres to the highest standards of medical practice, ethics, and professionalism at all times

-- "Accurate and timely documentation of medical records."
+- Accurate and timely documentation of medical records

-- "Shows respect and sensitivity for cultural differences."
+- Shows respect and sensitivity for cultural differences

-- "Ability to motivate and work effectively with others."
+- Ability to motivate and work effectively with others

-- "Problem solves with creativity and ingenuity
+- Problem solves with creativity and ingenuity

-- "Must be a team player and have a passion for what you do
+- Must be a team player and have a passion for what you do